Get News & Updates Directly To Your Inbox

-Don’t focus so much on losing that XX pounds, or bench-pressing enough to impress your friends.
+Don’t focus so much on losing a lot of pounds or bench-pressing enough weight to impress your friends.
 Make a declaration instead: a declaration that you’ll make better health a priority, not an occasional passing thought.

 I like making resolutions about adding things that make my life richer, not just taking away bad habits.

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2021 Health Care Service Corporation.
 All Rights Reserved.